Snow Continues to Fall in Australia & New Zealand

 All the other resorts and ski fields suffered too.

-Skiers and snowboarders are set to be out on the slopes and resorts are rejoicing.
+Skiers and snowboarders in Australia have been out on the slopes and resorts are rejoicing.

 We reported on the dismal start to the winter ski season in Australia earlier on PlanetSKI: